AgelosVF/PSGL-Triangulation-with-minimal-obtuse-angles-and-steiner-points/ReadMe.txt

 	we apply the steiner point.
 Then if the current enery is less than the best enery we save the current cdt as the best.

+How Ant collony works:
+	  Unfortunatly i wasnt able to finish it so it isnt compiled with the rest of the project.
+In it i have the functions that calculate the r and heuristic for each choice.
+	  Also there is the improveTriangulationthat is called for each ant. improveTriangulation() chooses one of the obtuse faces and a type of steiner at random.
+After it simulates adding the steiner to the triangulation and checks saves the energy that steiner would produce.
+After the face that was chosen is returned and the energy and method that was used are stored in vectors given as arguments.
+	  The main function is the ant_colony.
+It start by creating some vectors to store the pheromones, ant_energy, ant_method and calculating the starting energy.
+Then it starts looping for L. in each loop a vector ant_faces is created to store the faces that each ant chose to edit.
+After there is another loop for each ant.
+In that loop improvedTriangulation() is called to simulate what edits each ant would do.
+The method, face and energy each ant chose are stored in the vectors.
+After that we choose the ant that improved the energy the best (if it exists) its steiner is added to the cdt and the pheromon of the method is updated.
+Then we keep choosing the next best (if it exists) and check if the face it wants to edit still exists if it does the same thing happens.
+This way we can filter conflicts by applying the best first.
 Testing results:
 	-Local search in most cases performed a bit worst than my previous project since it didnt allow edge flips and rarely removed all the obtuse triangles.
-	-Simmulated annealing added a more steiner points but also reduced the obtuse angles more.
+	-Simmulated annealing added  more steiner points but also reduced the obtuse angles more.
 I found that as it looped after a point it would stop making changes to the best cdt.
 With an L around 1000 it would most times reduce the obtuse angles to 0.
-The higher the a the more steiners it would allow if they reduced the obtuse count and the higher the b the less.
-To see results with 0 obtuse faces a needed to be more than 3 times the value of b.
-But there is a random element to the algorithm so it can work well with less.
+The bests results (less loops needed & less steiners used) were given when used after a local search.
+Also the bigger the difrence between a and b (a>b) the most likely it was to reduce the obtuse faces to 0.
+The most used method was the projection steiner and least was midpoint of longest edge which i think is expected since it is a more simplist version of the projection.
+Also the lower the b the more time it would take since it allowed more steiner points and the faces would increase making it more complex.